Environmental Management

 Promoting Waste Reduction

 We promote reuse activities that regenerate and effectively use retired telecommunications facilities.
 We also conduct material recycling that turns unneeded equipment and structural materials into resources.
-In fiscal 2021, we recycled deteriorated storage batteries installed in telephone exchange stations used in test environments to utilize the materials and achieved a total recycling volume of 1,714 tons within KDDI.
 We will continue our commitment to reuse and recycle communication equipment, including base stations, retired due to regular upgrades.

 Appropriate Processing of PCB-Containing Equipment